TheExpertNoob/USBDelete/bonus/README.md

-## Aditional files for digispark USB
+## Additional files for digispark USB